 Note that if you use the Bash shell and want to use -o or any other option, you’ll have to summon the external time command by using the explicit path usr/bin/time instead of just time.

 To check the content of hostinger-ping-info.log, use the Linux cat command:

 The default time command output might not include all the details you want to know about a particular process.
 To display detailed output, add the -v option to the time command in Linux.

-For example, if you want to find the ping or response time of hostinger.com and view detailed information about the process, enter the following command:
+For example, if you want to run the Linux ping command to find the response time of hostinger.com and view detailed information about the process, enter the following:

 $ time -v ping hostinger.com

 If you don’t use the GNU time command or have encountered a standard error stream, try triggering the external time command by entering the full path usr/bin/time instead:

 Alternatively, users can customize the types of information they’d like to see in the output when entering the time command by using these output format options:

 |Name and command line arguments of the command being timed.